kiselgra/c-mera/README.md

 ### Namespace (Lisp vs C-Mera)
 Some C-Mera symbols are also defined in Common Lisp.
-Initially C-Mera starts out in the `cg-user` (code generator user package) which imports
+Initially C-Mera starts out in the `cmu-<generator>` (user package, depending on the code generator used) which imports
 	all `cl` symbols that do not conflicts to provide metaprogramming as seamlessly as possible.

 Especially with symbols like `if` etc care has to be taken to use the right one.